Relintai/pandemonium_engine_docs/03_usage/17_performance/07_optimizing_3d_performance.md

 ### Transparent objects

-Pandemonium sorts objects by `Material` and `Shader
-( Shader )` to improve performance.
+Pandemonium sorts objects by `Material` and `Shader` to improve performance.
 This, however, can not be done with transparent objects.
 Transparent objects are rendered from back to front to make blending with what is behind work.
 As a result,
 **try to use as few transparent objects as possible**.
 If an object has a small section with transparency, try to make that section a separate surface with its own material.

-For more information, see the `GPU optimizations ( doc_gpu_optimization )` doc.

 # Level of detail (LOD)